Progressive jackpot: Advantage play

-Who only play when the progressive jackpot provides them with a positive expectation situation, still generate revenue for the casino.
+Those who only play when the progressive jackpot provides them with a positive expectation situation, still generate revenue for the casino.
 Even though the player has an advantage over the house, the casino still profits from each play, because the bulk of the progressive jackpot has been pre-paid by the prior non-winning players.

 Advantage gamblers sometimes organize teams of players to play machines where the progressive jackpots generate a positive expectation situation.
 Such teams often displace ordinary players, making the machines unavailable just when they are the most attractive to gamblers generally.
 Team members often have cell phones and work in shifts, calling a teammate to replace them when they're ready for a break.
 Some casinos have a policy of "no team play", and will eject players suspected of playing on such teams.
 Such tactics do not work at online casinos because there are effectively an unlimited number of duplicate machines for players to play at, so the game cannot be monopolised by one player or small group.